pfheatwole/thesis/source/foil_geometry.rst

 forces the remaining complexity into the design curves.
 This unnecessary complication makes it difficult to describe a parafoil using simple parametric
-functions: they must not only encode the fundamental structure, they must also encode the translation of that structure into the variables that define the model.
+functions: they must not only encode the fundamental structure, they must also translate that structure into the variables that define the model.
 Instead of the geometry model adapting to the needs of the design curves, the design curves must adapt to the limitations of the model.

 ..
 The Solution